The electoral roll

 Each local authority is in charge of the electoral register for its own area.
 To see if you're already registered to vote, contact your local electoral registration office.
 You can get its contact details by going to The Electoral Commission and entering your postcode.

 How do I register?
 Registering is easy.
-Go to the Government's website if you live in England, Scotland or Wales.
+Go to Gov.uk.
 It takes about five minutes or so, and you'll be asked for your date of birth, your national insurance number and possibly your passport number too.
 The electoral roll is updated by councils each month.

 If you're in Northern Ireland and can't register online, go to The Electoral Office for Northern Ireland website and download a registration form.
 You'll need to post the printed form to the NI electoral office.

 Do you want to vote by post?
 If you prefer to make your vote by post, you must first be on the electoral roll and tell your local authority you want to vote this way at least 11 days before an election day.

 Is it the same for voting by proxy?
-There are slightly different deadlines, usually you'll need to apply at least 6 days before an election or referendum.
+There are slightly different deadlines, usually you'll need to apply at least six days before an election or referendum.
 Or you can apply for an indefinite proxy vote at any time in the year, but you must be able to provide a valid reason why you'll need to vote in this way.

 Is there just one electoral roll?
 No. There are actually two versions of the electoral roll you sign up to...